Israel Scholarsip for Qualifying Programs in Israel

 Priority will be given to applicants who are making their first trip to Israel.
 The current maximum grant is $2,500.
-For successful candidates, a minimum of two years must elapse after your return before an application for a subsequent grant will be considered.
+For successful candidates, a minimum of 25 months must elapse after your return before an application for a subsequent grant will be considered.

 Applicants are expected to contribute to the cost of the program.
 Grants are not awarded on a retroactive basis.
 If approved, the grant will be paid directly to the program and not to an individual.

 The committee’s decision is based upon each applicant’s financial need.
 Applicants must supply all of the required information.

 Please download and complete the form, which includes the following sections.

 Grant applications are considered quarterly.
 Please contact Shelley Rivkin at firstname.lastname@example.org for application deadlines.

 Reflect on your reasons for wanting to participate in your program of choice, and why you feel you qualify for financial assistance.
 This information may include what you hope to gain from this experience, your goals for the future (academic, professional and/or personal), and anything else that may be relevant.